GrosvenorTechnology/OemAccessApi/documentation/BootConfiguration/Overview.md

 ### DHCP Network Address

-To set the controller to use static network settings, the `eth0` setting must be set as in the example below.
+To set the controller to use DHCP network settings, the `eth0` setting must be set as in the example below.

 ```json
 {